Azure/reliable-web-app-pattern-dotnet/README.md

 sed "s/$(printf '\r')\$//" -i ./infra/makeSqlUserAccount.sh
 ```

+## App doesn't start: 500.30 ASP.NET Core app failed to start

+This issue is due to missing configuration on your App Service you should **re-run** the `azd provision` command.
+The Azure Dev CLI performs incremental deployments that will overlay the correct settings on the existing App Service.

+> This is a known issue and we are tracking it [here](https://github.com/Azure/scalable-web-app-pattern-dotnet/issues/87).

 ## Login failed for user '&lt;token-identified principal&gt;' SQL Server, Error 18456

 This error happens when attempting to connect to the Azure SQL Server with as
 an Active Directory user, or service principal, that has not been added as a SQL
 user.